 Hi, I'm Mihir!
-I'm a high school senior from Pittsburgh (I'll be attending Stanford in the fall) and I'm passionate about using computer science and robotics to make a difference.
+I'm a freshman at Stanford and I'm passionate about using computer science and robotics to make a difference.

 I'm currently working on creating low-cost flying robots for search and rescue and emergency response.
 I'm trying to commercialize robotics research I've done over the past few years, which I worked on both independently and in research labs at CMU and MIT.
 I've been incredibly fortunate to have received a ton of recognition for my work, including top awards in the Google Science Fair and Intel ISEF and various media awards.

 Some of my other projects include Autocross (a kit to make any RC car self-driving), HeadsUp (a $50 device to diagnose concussions on the sidelines with a quick eye test), ScentIt (a device to embed smells within movie clips), TMAScan (a set of image processing algorithms to help doctors diagnose brain tumors), and Robo-Mozart (a robotic violin tuner).